Overdue items accrue the following fines:

 There is a 14-minute grace period, but fines will start accruing immediately at 15 minutes overdue.

-A $2 per hour (or any portion of that hour) fine per item will be charged on overdue Reserve material for the first ten hours.
+A $2 per hour (or any portion of that hour) fine per item will be charged on overdue Reserve material.

 You will be billed for the cost of the Reserve item plus processing charges if the item is lost or never returned.